Paulitician-of-USC/Hello-Recruiter/README.md

 **Q: Why do you primarily use STM32 microcontrollers and Altium Designer?**

 > **A:** I chose to specialize in the STM32 ecosystem due to its powerful and versatile range of ARM Cortex-M microcontrollers, extensive documentation, and excellent development tools like STM32CubeIDE.
-For PCB design, I use Altium Designer as it is an industry-standard tool that provides powerful features for complex, professional-grade designs.
-TLDR: USCRPL uses STM32s with MBed RTOS, and Altium Designer, which means I do to.
+For PCB design, I use Altium Designer, an industry-standard tool that provides powerful features for complex, professional-grade designs.
+TLDR: USCRPL uses STM32s with MBed RTOS and Altium Designer, which I do too.

 **Q: I don't have Altium Designer.
-How can I view your hardware files?**
+Do you know how I can view your hardware files?**

 > **A:** No problem\!
-I've included a PDF of the schematic and Gerber files in the `/HW` folder of each project.
+I've included a PDF of the schematic and Gerber files in each project's `/HW` folder.
 You can use any free online Gerber viewer to inspect the PCB layers.

 **Q: Are your projects "finished"?**